Philosophy

 Career Outcomes

-A bachelor's degree in Philosophy or Religious Studies opens doors in multiple career fields, including post-secondary and secondary school teaching, law, education administration and software development, according to the U.S. Bureau of Labor Statistics.
-The median annual wage is $55,000, but can be more for graduates who go on to obtain a law or doctorate degree.
+Earning a bachelor's degree in Philosophy or Religious Studies from Stetson opens doors to a variety of career paths, such as teaching at the secondary or post-secondary level, law, education administration and software development.
+According to the U.S. Bureau of Labor Statistics, the median annual wage in these fields is $55,000 but can increase significantly for those who pursue a law degree or doctorate.

-Stetson Philosophy majors have found work in law, education, the tech industry and medicine.
-Many of our majors go on to law school and many have pursued graduate work in philosophy and law at distinguished universities, including Oxford University, Cornell Law, London School of Economics and Political Science, Columbia University, University of Sussex, Georgetown University, Stetson College of Law and many more.
+As a Stetson Philosophy major, you will find diverse opportunities in law, education, technology and medicine.
+Many graduates have advanced to prestigious law and graduate programs at institutions including Oxford University, Cornell Law, London School of Economics, Columbia University, University of Sussex, Georgetown University and Stetson College of Law, among others.

 Visit Stetson